0xnivek/joe-liquidator/README.md

 that we're repaying.
 The reason is that the jToken contracts have a reetrancy guard which means that you cannot `flashLoan` and `liquidateBorrow` the same token.
 Thus, we have to flash loan a different token, swap the flash loan token for the repay token, and then call `liquidateBorrow`.

+## Bot

+The bot works in a very simple fashion.
+Every `INTERVAL_IN_MS` (currently set to `30000`) it will:

+1. Query Banker Joe lending [subgraph](https://thegraph.com/hosted-service/subgraph/traderjoe-xyz/lending?query=underwater%20accounts) for underwater accounts
+2. Choose an underwater account
+3. Iterate through `tokens` and find borrow position to repay
+4. Iterate through `tokens` and find supply position to seize where:
+   - `supplyBalanceUnderlying > 0`
+   - `enterMarket === true`
+   - Must have enough `supplyBalanceUnderlying` to seize 50% of borrow value
+5. Call `JoeLiquidator#liquidate`

+**NOTE:** `JoeLiquidator.sol` needs to be deployed to mainnet for the bot to work properly.